-- Give your child a wall calendar.
+- Frequently ask your child to count and compare numbers.
+Make it meaningful (i.e., How many pairs of socks does each person in our home have?
+Who has the most?
+Who has the least?).
+If they can't count as high as they might need, fill in the blanks for them and allow them to repeat the numbers as you say them. - Give your child a wall calendar.
 Keep track of important events on it.
 He or she will soon be saying things such as, "It's only 10 days until my birthday!"
 This will support their learning of the months of the year, days of the week, seasons, numbers and counting. - Teach about volume and capacity through cooking and at bath time.
 Point out the marks on the side of a measuring cup, get him or her to pour mixtures from one sized container to another, roll and cut out cookies, etc. Provide lots of different sized containers in the bathtub.
 These "hands-on" math experiences help develop the concept of conservation of liquids, as well as a basic understanding of volume and capacity. - Give your child a small allowance.
 They'll enjoy counting coins and learning about how much things cost. - Buy toys that encourage patterning (e.g. beads), or working with shapes (e.g. tangrams).
 Legos and other model-making materials are great for developing logical thinking, problem solving, engineering, and they sometimes help children understand why it is important to follow picture directions accurately.